quynhhgoogoo/Application-Development/README.md

-# This is my readme file
+# This is my readme file, by quynhhgoogoo
 Raspberry Pi acoustic sensor project

 This project will turn a raspberry Pi 3 into an acoustic sensor.